-The combination and customization of contrast programming and double features can elevate the queer short film experience and can result in an approachable way into complex topics.
+The combination and customisation of contrast programming and double features can elevate the queer short film experience and can result in an approachable way into complex topics.

 To fully achieve this, I will first go the traditional route of contrast programming, then refine it to current curating standards, and then experiment with the concept further to elevate the program.
-These three double features are not intended to be presented next to each other but rather stand on their own.
-Additionally, I would advise you to watch the double features first before reading my analysis on them.
+These three double features are not intended to be presented together, but rather stand on their own.
+Additionally, I suggest watching the double features first before reading my analysis of them.
 The analysis of the actual effect of the contrasting double features is only hypothetical.
 Unfortunately, it would go beyond the possibilities of this paper to present and evaluate these with test audiences.
 My assumptions are merely based on other texts and my personal experiences.

 On a final note, this paper is not here to discuss and question the fundamentals of the LGBTQIA+ community.
-I am aware that everyone has their own experience and I am not trying to take away from that.
-In the second chapter, I will go into more detail regarding people can already get a vague idea of what a contrasting double feature might be from the name alone.
+I am aware that everyone has their own experience, and I am not trying to take away from that.
+In the second chapter, I will provide more detailed information regarding this matter.

+&lt;sup>1 Despite the term double features referring to feature-length films-and not short films-I want to actively make use of it here in a more general way; exactly two films playing back-to-back.
+I would argue that most people can already get a vague idea of what a contrasting double feature might be from the name alone.
 If I coined a new term here, this wouldn't be the case and I don't want to burden any reader with more new terminology than necessary.
 Apart from that, contrasting double feature does have a nice ring to it.

-Despite the term double features referring to feature-length films - and not short films - I want to actively make use of it here in a more general way; exactly two films playing back-to-back.
-I would argue that most this matter.